 He actively shares tips on self-improvement, productivity, and psychology.
 With that, he manages to attract over 500,000 monthly readers.

-Darius’s website looks simple and clean, helping his audience to focus on the content itself.
+Darius’s website looks simple and clean, helping teach people in his audience to concentrate on the content itself.
 He also features his own hand-drawing on each post, giving a unique and personal touch to all of his work.

 However, Darius doesn’t rely on his articles alone to boost his brand.